 - My homemade yogurt method makes it easy to make a quart, two quarts, or a whole gallon at a time.

-- Beans (legumes) pack in the fiber, iron, and protein, all for much less than animal sources of protein.
+- Beans (legumes) pack in the fiber, iron, and protein, all for much less than animal sources of protein (more nutritional benefits).
 I’m not saying that meat is bad for you – on the contrary, I’d like to see you save money making yogurt, stock, and using dry beans instead of canned, and then spend it on higher quality, well-raised meat.

 - Not only are most commercial cleaners full of toxins that can harm your family, but they’re far more expensive than simple, homemade cleaners using only a few ingredients.